abdul-basit-qureshi/Web-Application-of-CRUD-Operations-using-Django/README.md

 ## Usage
 Once you have installed and set up the project, you can access the CRUD interface by visiting http://localhost:8000 in your web browser.
 You can use the interface to create, read, update, and delete data from the database.

-## Contributing
+## Acknowledgments

-Contributions are welcome!
-If you would like to contribute to this project, please fork the repository and submit a pull request.
+This project was created with the help of the Django documentation and various online tutorials.
+Thanks to the Django community for creating such a great framework!